riscv/sail-riscv/doc/ReadingGuide.md

 [fetch.sail](../model/postlude/fetch.sail), where the `fetch` is done in 16-bit granules to handle RVC instructions.

+[fetch_rvfi.sail](../model/postlude/fetch_rvfi.sail) provides the fetch function when the model is used for RVFI, and complements the `rvfi_dii*.sail` files mentioned above.

 The top-level fetch-decode-execute driver is in [step.sail](../model/postlude/step.sail) The `try_step` function performs the instruction fetch, handles any fetch errors, decodes the